Manual for

 Structure and geometry:

 Unlike the classical load-bearing greenhouse structures based on compression (a stiff structure of posts and beams supporting the transparent cladding material) the SPACEPLATES GREENHOUSE takes advantage of its light material and a structural method called pure plate structures, which combines compression and tension forces working within the cladding material itself, needing no primary supportive structure.
-This also seperates the SPACEPLATE method from spaceframe constructions like the geodesic dome. lattice structures forming structures like that are very well researched and understood.
+This also separates the SPACEPLATE method from spaceframe constructions like the geodesic dome. lattice structures forming structures like that are very well researched and understood.
 Plate based structures are not.
 Especially not when it comes to more freely formed, complex, tesselated shapes that are not plain domes.

-Pure plate structure is an elegant way of creating doubly-curved forms.
+Pure plate structure is an elegant way of creating doubly curved forms.
 Unlike the triangulated lattice structures used in much contemporary architecture, in pure plate structure the structural system and the cladding is one and the same thing.The geometrical and structural characteristics allow for extremely economical and simple building systems at any scale from small units to larger spans.

-There is an intricate dependency between the geometry and the structural capacities of SPACEPLATES.
+Unlike Buckminster Fuller's well-known and well-tested domes where the number of different parts are kept at a minimum, the SPACEPLATES building system takes advantage of contemporary technology to mimic more complex naturally occurring geometries.
+Because of an organic growth principle, they often contain a gradience, and thus many geometrically similar but differently sized parts As an example the SPACEPLATES GREENHOUSE prototype is based on the sea urchin geometry, where hexagons of increasing size form a spherical form There is an intricate dependency between the geometry and the structural capacities of SPACEPLATES.
 Hexagonal tessellation results in Y-shaped vertices at any given joint, which allows for an ideal distribution of forces within the surface of each plate.
-This has been documented well in current research, see structural engineer Ture Westers work on this (for example “Structural order in space”) or structural engineer Anne Bagger's PhD dissertation.
+This has been documented well in current research, see structural engineer Ture Westers work on this (for example "Structural order in space") or structural engineer Anne Bagger's PhD dissertation

 Technical specifications: